harness/developer-hub/docs/faqs/harness-delegate-faqs.md

 #### Where do I install the Harness Delegate?

 * **Evaluating Harness:** When evaluating Harness, you might want to install the delegate locally.
 Ensure that it has access to the artifact sources, deployment environments, and verification providers you want to use with Harness.
-* **Development, QA, and Production:** The delegate should be installed behind your firewall and in the same VPC as the micro-services you are deploying.
+* **Development, QA, and Production:** The delegate should be installed behind your firewall and in the same VPC as the microservices you are deploying.
 The delegate must have access to the artifact servers, deployment environments, and cloud providers it needs.

 #### When do I install the Harness Delegate?